 We’re personally not the biggest fans of this camper van layout – we like the ability to move from the living area to the cab without having to exit the van.
 But it does allow for some creativity with the rest of your floor plan.

 Where to Put the Kitchen?

-You can easily flip any of these layouts around left to right or front to back and still make a functional van conversion.
+You can easily flip any of these van build layouts around left to right or front to back and still make a functional van conversion.
 So where’s the best place to put your kitchen?
 Should it go on the passenger side or the driver’s side?
 Behind the cab or in the back?

 It all depends on what you care about most.
 Putting your kitchen by the side door could simplify refilling your water and propane tanks.
 Putting it behind the driver’s seat creates a nice, open feel in your van.
 Right behind the cab makes your van more private, while all the way in the back is a different twist on most van layouts out there.
 Some vanlifers even have kitchens that pull out of the trunk on drawers for cooking outside.

 The fridge location can also be very flexible.
 Putting your fridge behind the passenger seat keeps things simple, and allows you to use it as a seat in a pinch – though it does take up floor space.
 Keeping it between the two front seats opens things up, but makes it more difficult to climb into the cab.
 Putting it on sliders and incorporating into your kitchen unit or another aspect of your build is versatile but also adds some complexity and takes up space that could be used for something else.